-Contents: Organization, Course Outline, Assignments, Resources, Lectures, Project, Presentation Schedule
+Contents: Organization, Course Outline, Assignments, Resources, Lectures, Project, Project, Presentation Schedule

 Collaboration policy: The work you hand in must be your own.
 The value of the assignment is in doing it yourself.
 Acknowledge any sources (human or non-human) you have used.
 You may discuss the assignment questions verbally with others, but you should come away from these discussions with no written or electronic records and you must acknowledge the discussion.
 If you use an electronic source or a research article, again, read it, then close it, then compose your solution and acknowledge your source.
 Write your solutions in your own words, from your own head.
 Any assistance received (from human or nonhuman sources) that is not given proper citation may be considered a violation of the university policies.

 Assignments should be handed in as pdf in email.
 You may scan handwritten solutions but please make sure they are easy to read.

 Note that some due dates are 1 week apart and others are 2 weeks apart.

 |L01||Tu Sep 8||slides||Every polygon can be triangulated.
 The Art Gallery Theorem.|